 There’s a lot more to this, and we don’t have room for too many details here.
 To see how your portfolio would perform against the 1000 stress tests, sign up for a free Wealth Management Analysis meeting, and get all your investment questions answered.

 For this high net worth couple, we applied our 1000 stress tests to their complete portfolio, including their real estate.
-We also discussed their plans and desires for their money, and learned they wanted to leave money to their heirs.
+We also discussed their plans and desires for their money and learned they wanted to leave money to their beneficiaries.

 Pillar Can Answer Tough Questions Like This One

 This article is not meant in any way as a recommendation to those owning an annuity.
 Annuity contracts are very diverse and complex.
-Each instance requires a unique and deep evaluation, before you buy an annuity, not only based on the terms of the contract, but also based on your goals.
+Each instance requires a unique and deep evaluation, before you buy an annuity, not only based on the terms of the contract but also based on your investment objectives.

 If you’re a high net worth household and a broker pitches you, or has already sold you, an annuity you don’t fully understand or that seems too good to be true, here’s our advice: Run or seek investment advice.
 Schedule a Wealth Management Analysis meeting with a fiduciary wealth advisor by clicking on this link and getting the financial answer you seek, such as understanding an annuity as one of the investment options for retirement income.
 Tax planning, estate planning, and so on, we are here to serve you.